What is Dutch elm disease?

 Dutch Elm Disease in Minneapolis

 Minneapolis has an abundance of Elm trees.
 The beautiful trees are often found in the city’s boulevard.
-With the large amount of elms trees comes Dutch Elm Disease.
+With a large amount of elms trees comes Dutch Elm Disease.
 This disease must be removed right away in order to prevent further spreading to other elm trees.
 If there’s a city tree near your home that has been diagnosed with DED, the city will mark it and contact you.

 Once Your Tree Has Been Diagnosed

 A tree that has been diagnosed with Dutch Elm Disease must be removed or treated.
 If you want to care for the tree yourself, you must obtain a free permit and pay for the treatment.
 (Minneapolis won’t pay to treat public trees.)
 If you don’t want to treat the tree, it must be removed.
 The city will contact their preferred contractor (usually Precision) to properly remove the tree.
-Precision will expertly remove the tree without harming any of the surrounding area.
+Precision will expertly remove the tree without harming any of the surrounding areas.
 The chopped up tree will be hauled to a recycling facility to be made into wood chips.
 (Wood chips don’t spread DED.)

 Once the tree has been removed, the city will measure and mark the stump for removal and grinding.
 Precision will grind the stump so the city can plant a new tree in its place.
 Keep in mind that the tree will be added to a replacement list, so it may take a while before a replacement tree is planted.
 Click here to go to the city page.